SpitFire-666/water-filter/README.md

 - They're readily available and can be used in your cordless tools
 - They have a handy "fuel" gauge so you don't need a multimeter to check their voltage
 - You can buy low or high capacity variations
+- Handy if you don't have AC nearby or can't weatherproof it

 ![image](https://user-images.githubusercontent.com/38451588/151547161-c86d6e4b-1420-486f-ae8e-ef749639f5b1.png)